Site logo

 Interestingly, breeders and horse enthusiasts constantly think about better, more expensive horses.
 Owning one is a massive privilege.
 Moreover, superior bloodlines can earn thousands of dollars through breeding and event winnings.

-To this end, we’ve sampled the most expensive horses in the world to help you better prepare for your next acquisition.
+This article samples the most expensive horses in the world to better prepare potential buyers for their next acquisitions.

 KEY TAKEAWAYS

 The thoroughbred is the most expensive horse in the world.
-It’s one of the fastest horse breeds in the world, with an enviable record on the racetrack.
-Moreover, the breed has produced some of the biggest names in the horse racing hall of fame, including the American Pharoah and the famous Secretariat.
+It’s one of the fastest horse breeds, with an enviable record on the racetrack.
+The breed has produced some of the biggest names in the horse racing hall of fame, including American Pharoah and the famous Secretariat.
 Thoroughbred horse prices range from $10,000 to a few million.

 Why are Some Horses So Expensive?